 A surefire way to maintain indoor air quality is to clean out your vents and ducts.
 To do this, unscrew the vents and reach into the duct with a long brush to scrape out the dirt.
 Use a vacuum and damp cloth to get into all crevices and do the same on the vents.

 Also, ensure the flue is clear of blockages by removing the flue cap.
 Look for rust, water streaks, or soot on the pipe, too, as this sometimes indicates a blockage.

 The final step of all is testing the ignitor, which is located behind the burner assembly.
 You'll need to disconnect the wiring and test its resistance using a multimeter by placing the multimeter prongs onto the ignitor plug tips.
 If it shows a reading of 30 to 200 ohms, it's in good shape and doesn't need replacing.

 Before conducting any of these steps, it's important to double-check the owners' manual for your furnace.
 If you have any doubts, our certified technicians can assist you.
-Call us at (303) 289-2070 or send us a message via our online contact form.
+Call us at (720) 647-5099 or send us a message via our online contact form.
 HVAC is only one component to keeping your home comfortable and healthy.
 Don't forget about preparing the rest of your home for winter too!
 Follow our Home Winter Checklist to see if there are any areas that still need attention.